elitak/nixos-infect/README.md

 ```
 and watch terminal output for prompts.

 You should see the line `Hydra restored from backup successfully`.
-From now on wait ~1h for hydra to finish evaluations or watch logs with `journalctl -f -u hydra-evaluator` until evaluations are done.
+From now on wait ~2h for hydra to finish evaluations or watch logs with `journalctl -f -u hydra-evaluator` until evaluations are done.

 ## Updating TLS certs

-There are two urls served from Hydra server: `hydra.holo.host` and `holoportbuild.holo.host`, both via https.
-Before you switch DNS to newly created machine make sure to copy content of `/var/lib/acme/hydra.holo.host/` and `/var/lib/acme/holoportbuild.holo.host/` from old working Hydra to the one currently created.
+Before you switch instances to newly created machine make sure to copy content of `/var/lib/acme/hydra.holo.host/` and `/var/lib/acme/holoportbuild.holo.host/` from old working Hydra to the one currently created.
 Once you copy those make sure to restart `nginx.servce` on new Hydra.

 ## Switching instances
-DNS entry `hydra.holo.host` and `holoportbuild.holo.host` are both pointing to Load Balancer hosted on Digitalocean under IP `174.138.104.59`.
+There are two urls served from Hydra server: `hydra.holo.host` and `holoportbuild.holo.host`, both via https.
+The DNS entries `hydra.holo.host` and `holoportbuild.holo.host` are both pointing to Load Balancer hosted on Digitalocean under IP `174.138.104.59`.

 [Load Balancer Console](https://cloud.digitalocean.com/networking/load_balancers/5024c0aa-2e05-4a2e-acce-2d327aaee036/droplets) shows which instance of Hydra is currently receiving traffic.
 If you need to switch instances do it in this console, by FIRST removing an old droplet and THEN adding a new one.
+Do not reconfigure the DNS to point directly to the new Hydra server.

 > IMPORTANT: Hydra-load-balancer can be pointing only to one instance of Hydra at the same time, otherwise Hydra will enter inconsistent state.